-The Limassol Wine Festival is a 10-day annual cultural and vibrant event that takes place every year, since 1961 at end of August - beginning of September.
-The Limassol Wine Festival, one of the most popular events in Cyprus, takes place in the Limassol Municipal Gardens, which are located on the east side of the town near the sea.There are pavilions on both sides of the main entrance belonging to the Limassol wineries including ETKO, KEO, LOEL, SODAP, and LAONA, where the visitors can taste, free of charge, all kinds of wines.
-When you purchase your entrance ticket, you are also given a 20% discount voucher which you can redeem at these wineries.
+The Limassol Wine Festival is a 10-day annual cultural and vibrant event that takes place every year, since 1961 around September.
+The Limassol Wine Festival, one of the most popular events in Cyprus, takes place in the Limassol Municipal Gardens, which are located on the east side of the town near the sea.
+This year, the 62nd annual Limassol Wine Festival event is taking place during the 7th – 15th October 2023.
+There are pavilions on both sides of the main entrance belonging to the Limassol wineries including ETKO, KEO, LOEL, SODAP, and LAONA, where the visitors can taste, free of charge, all kinds of wines.
+When you purchase your entrance ticket, you are also given a 20% discount voucher which you can redeem at these wineries (applies to 1 bottle, excluding Commandaria).
 During the event, you will enjoy a celebration of food and wine.
 There's a variety of kiosks that cook Cypriot food e.g. mostly souvlakia.
 You'll get to listen to Cypriot music and watch Cypriot and Greek dancing.
-If you happen to be in Cyprus during this period, a visit to Limassol would not be complete without attending one of the biggest and most significant cultural events on the island.Download the full program to see what kind of activities and events have been planned and plan accordingly your visit.
-DOWNLOAD FULL PROGRAM Limassol Wine Festival Tickets Adults: over 18 years old: 5 Euro 20% off all bottled wines (applies to 1 bottle, excluding Commandaria) from ETKO, LOEL, KEO or SODAP wineries.
+If you happen to be in Cyprus during this period, a visit to Limassol would not be complete without attending one of the biggest and most significant cultural events on the island.
+View the full program to see what kind of activities and events have been planned and plan your visit.
+VIEW FULL PROGRAM Limassol Wine Festival Tickets Adults: over 18 years old: €5.00 Children/ Teenagers (6 – 17 years old): €3.00 20% off all bottled wines (applies to 1 bottle, excluding Commandaria) from ETKO, LOEL, KEO or SODAP wineries.
 Plastic wine bottle: 1.50 Euro Wine glass: 1.50 Euro Wine glass with stem: 2.50 Euro For more information visit the official Limassol Municipality website.
-Venue Address Lemesos Municipal Gardens 28th October Avenue Lemesos, Cyprus Operating Times Weekdays 19:00 - 00:00 Saturday & Sunday 19:00 - 00:00 Get a glimpse into last year's event (2017) by watching the following video.
+Venue Address Lemesos Municipal Gardens 28th October Avenue Lemesos, Cyprus Operating Times Weekdays 19:00 - 00:00 Saturday & Sunday 19:00 - 00:00 Get a glimpse into the event by watching the following video.
 For more Limassol activities, check out Limassol Things to Do For more Cyprus Festivals in 2023 check out Cyprus Festivals 2023 If you love [...]

 According to TripAdvisor and the list of the Top 10 Traveler’s Choice destinations around the world, Limassol was ranked 3rd.
 Limassol is a city in Cyprus, on the southern side and the largest urban area.
-Although the town has a history to look back on, it has left behind only a few evidence of its past since the city has been modernized and changed into a cosmopolitan appearance.
+Although the town has a history to look back on, it has left behind only a few pieces of evidence of its past since the city has been modernized and changed into a cosmopolitan appearance.
 Taking this opportunity and the fact that I live there, I’m listing below my recommendation for the 10 Limassol things to do.
-1. Visit Limassol Marina for lunch, dinner or a drink - an exclusive waterfront development where you can shop, dine or go for a drink.
-2. Walk from the Old Port to Enaerios and enjoy the Limassol Promenade - i recommend to read my post.
-3. Visit of the most important kingdoms of ancient Cyprus.
-6. Visit the Castle of Limassol and have lunch or dinner at the surrounding restaurants.
-7. See the ancient attractions at Kourion a spectacular archaeological site.
-If there's a concert or a theater planned there don't miss - the amphitheater is amazing during night when there's an event on - specially a concert.
-8. Go to some of the famous beaches, Governors beach and Lady’s Mile - after you swim make sure to eat some fresh fish from the surrounding restaurants.
-9. Visit the Cyprus Historic & Classic Motor Museum - a new museum in town where you can see classic old cars.
-10. Attend the Limassol Carnival (around February) and the Wine Festival (end of August, beginning of September) I hope you enjoy these 10 Limassol things to do.
+1. Visit Limassol Marina for lunch, dinner, or a drink - an exclusive waterfront development where you can shop, dine or go for a drink.
+2. Walk from the Old Port to Enaerios and enjoy the Limassol Promenade - I recommend reading my post.
+3. Visit of the most important archeological sites of ancient Cyprus in Limassol.
+For more information check out my article Must-Visit Limassol Historical Sites 4.
+Visit the Castle of Limassol and have lunch or dinner at the surrounding restaurants.
+5. See the ancient attractions at Kourion a spectacular archaeological site.
+If there's a concert or a theater planned there don't miss it - the amphitheater is amazing during the night when there's an event on - especially a concert.
+6. Go to some of the famous beaches, Governor's beach and Lady’s Mile - after you swim make sure to eat some fresh fish from the surrounding restaurants.
+7. Visit the Cyprus Historic & Classic Motor Museum - a new museum in town where you can see classic old cars.
+8. Attend the Limassol Carnival (around February) and the Wine Festival (end of August, beginning of September) I hope you enjoy these 10 Limassol things to do.

 Limassol is a city on the southern coast of Cyprus and capital of the eponymous district.
 Limassol is the second largest urban area in Cyprus I’ve been living in Limassol for 6 years now and I’ve seen all the city improvements and all the new developments happening.
 One of the best improvements is the Promenade area (called Molos).
 They have done an amazing job.
 It’s right in the center of Limassol, near the Castle and Limassol Marina.
 I’ve been going for a walk here the last few weeks and I really enjoy it.
 Molos is a lovely area with paved paths, palm trees, sculptures, grass areas and decks going over the sea.
 There are some playgrounds for the kids, a skateboard stage, mini parks, benches to sit and water fountains.
 You’ll see many fishermen there fishing (and getting some fish – and octopus too).
 You can also rent a bike from the rental points and get around.
 You can also find some outdoor exercise machines and exercise.
 The area gets quite busy after 7pm during summer.
 I’ve noticed that there are many people walking as part of a healthy routine between 7-10pm.
 If you like walking your dog, apparently this is not the area to do so since dogs are not allowed.
 There are a few cafes across i.e.the Yellow Lounge Café Delice, Thalassaki and during summer you’ll see many stands selling charcoal sweet corn.
 When you stroll around Molos you can get back to the main road.
 If you don’t have a car you can take bus No. 30 any go anywhere you wish within Limassol.
 Enjoy my photos